The online application for the Renaissance Scholar Program's June 2014 session will be available November 4, 2013, on this Webpage.

-The 2013 Medical Release Form and the 2013 Parent/Legal Guardian Release Form will be available later this spring.
+The Medical Release Form and the Parent/Legal Guardian Release Form for 2014 will be available in May 2014.

 The Renaissance Scholar Program will be offered three weeks in June.
 Just pick the week that best fits into your summer schedule.

 take classes tailored to you,